Reverence for Life

 The phrase Reverence for Life is a translation of the German phrase: "Ehrfurcht vor dem Leben."
-These words came to Albert Schweitzer on a boat trip on the Ogooué River in French Equatorial Africa (now Gabon), while searching for a universal concept of ethics for our time.
-In Civilization and Ethics, Schweitzer wrote: "Ethics is nothing other than Reverence for Life.
-Reverence for Life affords me my fundamental principle of morality, namely, that good consists in maintaining, assisting and enhancing life, and to destroy, to harm or to hinder life is evil."
+These words came to Albert Schweitzer on a boat trip on the Ogooué River in French Equatorial Africa (now Gabon), while searching for a universal concept of ethics for modern times.
+In Civilization and Ethics, Schweitzer wrote:

+Ethics is nothing other than Reverence for Life.
+Reverence for Life affords me my fundamental principle of morality, namely, that good consists in maintaining, assisting and enhancing life, and to destroy, to harm or to hinder life is evil.

 James Brabazon, author of Albert Schweitzer: A Biography, defined Reverence for Life as follows:

 Schweitzer made Reverence for Life the basic tenet of an ethical philosophy, which he developed and put into practice.
 He gave expression to its development in numerous books and publications during his life and also in manuscripts which have recently been published; the main work being his unfinished four-part Philosophy of Culture (Kulturphilosophie) subtitled: "The World-view of Reverence for Life".
-He also used his hospital in Lambaréné, Gabon to demonstrate this philosophy in practice.
+He also used his hospital in Lambaréné, Gabon, to demonstrate this philosophy in practice.